Meet Paris Cabaret Owner Jacques Boni Who at 80 Is Still Going Strong After 40 Years of Musical Innovation (Part 1)

 The Trois Mailletz Franchise

-Jacques is the owner, show director, part-time maitre d' and heart and soul of Trois Mailletz – a multi-entertainment, two-level venue that hosts a piano bar, restaurant and cabaret that has grown into a multi-million-euro-a-year business.
+Jacques is the owner, show director, sometimes maitre d' and heart and soul of Trois Mailletz – a multi-entertainment, two-level venue that hosts a piano bar, restaurant and cabaret that has grown into a multi-million-euro-a-year business.
 Jacques’ venue has been called the “last real cabaret in Paris.”
 To quote one reviewer: “The secret of Aux Trois Mailletz's show is that it isn't slick or sanitized, and, like its illustrious predecessors, it embraces performers from all over the world without trying to make them all look the same.
 Here, the spirit of Josephine Baker and Edith Piaf thrives.
 In this small steamy basement, life is as rosy as it could be.”

 First of all, to provide perspective, Trois Mailletz operates on two levels: